camusicjunkie/PowerLFM/README.md

 $session = Request-LFMToken -ApiKey $ApiKey -SharedSecret $SharedSecret | Request-LFMSession
 ```

 * The contents of the $session variable are the session key and API key.
-Save this to the registry to use later.
+Save this to the credential manager to use later.

 ```powershell
 $session | Add-LFMConfiguration